tier4/caret_doc/docs/visualization/index.md

 ### Helper APIs

-CARET provides some APIs which can help users to focus on thier respective interest.
+CARET provides some APIs which can help users to focus on their respective interest.

 - [LTTngEventFilter](./helper_api/lttng_event_filter.md)
 - [Path verify](./helper_api/path_verify.md)